RaffiSapire/ETHBerlin-simple-html-player/readme.md

 ## `Introduction`

-This document is a recipe for how to broadcast on `Livepeer`.
+This document is a recipe for how to live stream using `Livepeer`.

-It will explain what equipment you will need to `start`.
+It explains what equipment you will need to `start`.

-It will also provide a `very simple` step-by-step method to `install` and `configure` the required _software_.
+It provides a `very simple` step-by-step method to `install` and `configure` the required _software_.

-It may seem long, but it works. `I hope`.
-If it doesn't, come and find [me on gitter] (http://gitter.im/chrishobcroft)

 ## `Equipment`